V-Network-Solutions/twitter-bot-bootstrap-v2/README.md

 </details>

+## A Note From V-Network Solutions

+This is a revived Twitter bot bootstrap project.
+New features are being added and capabilities to make getting going with your own Twitter bot much easier.

+This is an early access snapshot, as the bot is functioning; however, the documentation on how to use it is not complete.
+This is the best we can do for now.
+The the remaining portion of this readme for addional instructions to get you going.

+# How to Get Going

+## Clone/Open in VS Code
+- Open the `Command Palette`
+- Type `Task Run` then `setup`

+## NPM
+- In the CLI run `npm run dev-setup`

+## After Setup Completes
+- Fill out your generated .env config file and add your config options to `src/config.js`
+- Start testing your bot and reviewing logs
+- Leave issues and comments on [repo here](https://github.com/V-Network-Solutions/twitter-bot-bootstrap-v2/issues/new)

+---

 This is a bootstrap for setting up a simple Twitter bot with Node.js using the npm `twit` module.
 The bot will retweet what you specify when configuring it.
 It will also reply to followers with a selection of canned responses.

 As a primer for this, there is a great post by [@amanhimself](https://twitter.com/amanhimself) on making your own twitter bot, check it out in the **Links** section.
 This is an expansion on that with further detail on configuration and deployment with `now` from Zeit.